azarketa/Thermodynamics-theoretical-pills/source/03_Equilibrium_temperature_processes.md

 William Thomson (Lord Kelvin) deduced the concept of **absolute zero**, the temperature at which molecular motion would theoretically cease.
 This lower limit, $0\ \text{K}$, corresponds to $-273.15\ [^\circ\text{C}]$.
-While absolute zero cannot be reached (as prohibited by quantum mechanics and the Third Law), it provides a universal reference.
+While absolute zero cannot be reached (as prohibited by quantum mechanics and the Third law), it provides a universal reference.

 :::{admonition} Important: absolute temperature
 :class: warning